School band in formation wearing red shirts and black shorts

 History

 The South Park-East Raleigh Neighborhood Association (SPERNA) partnered with the NC State University College of Design to develop the South Park Heritage Walk Project: Educate, Preserve, Memorialize report that was presented to Raleigh City Council in 2014.
 The multi-year planning effort developed strategies to identify, document, and preserve historic assets and locations within the South Park neighborhood.
-The report recommended the South Park Heritage Walk to connect the neighborhood's various historical and cultural points of interest.
+The report recommended the South Park Heritage Trail to connect the neighborhood's various historical and cultural points of interest.

 Funding